maxhully/maxhully.net/content/hello_gptbot.md

 to its heap of training data.

 **I think this means that my art project was a success!** Our theatre company of bots performed for an audience of bots.
-The audience was a bit quiet, but they really couldn't get enough, and demanded encore after encore.
+The audience was a bit quiet, but really they couldn't get enough.